ldp-wg-aug21/example_code/README.md

 ## Example Canadian Code

-The file [test_script_canadian.Rmd](test_script_canadian.Rmd) is a markdown file showing how to create the Canadian Species Index (using the LPI method) based upon the candadian data in [data/CIEE_LPI_dataset.csv](data/CIEE_LPI_dataset.csv).
+The file [test_script_canada.Rmd](test_script_canada.Rmd) is a markdown file showing how to create the Canadian Species Index (using the LPI method) based upon the candadian data in [data/CIEE_LPI_dataset.csv](data/CIEE_LPI_dataset.csv).
 It modifies the code from the above global example to account for some slight differences in how the CSI is made (e.g. no weightings and no realm data).

 ## Generating Lambdas